 "The Invention of Hugo Cabret" was inspired by fantasy film pioneer Georges Méliès' "A Trip To The Moon," he said, when he learned the French filmmaker's collection of automatons was discarded after he died.

 "I immediately saw this kid climbing through the garbage and finding this broken machine and trying to fix it," he said.

 The story of "Hugo" unfolded from there, combining history with make-believe.
-Selznick's research introduced him to French cinema, from the innovative work of Jean Vigo to René Clair's iconic "Sous les toits de Paris" (Under the roofs of Paris) and Truffaut's "400
+Selznick's research introduced him to French cinema, from the innovative work of Jean Vigo to René Clair's iconic "Sous les toits de Paris" (Under the roofs of Paris) and Truffaut's "400 Blows."

 "It was ‘Hugo' that really led me to all of these great discoveries," Selznick said.